Skip to contents

 #> [1] "RF Accuracy: 0.977777777777778"

-The RF sees exactly three input variables (the LDA components) – that keeps trees shallow and speeds-up training.
+The RF sees only two input variables (the LDA components) – that keeps trees shallow and speeds-up training.

 4. Partial-feature prediction: sepal block only

 Assume that in deployment we measure only Sepal variables (cols 1–2).
-A partial projection keeps the classifier happy:
+A partial projection keeps the classifier interface unchanged:

 sepal_cols <- 1:2